WordPress/book/Content/Part 1/3-the-blogging-software-dilemma.md

 The internet brings people from different backgrounds, different countries, different cultures, together around a shared interest.
 On a small corner of the internet, the b2 community was one of the places where this happened.
 People supported one another because they were interested in two things - blogging and blogging software.

 The founders of WordPress were among those drawn into the community.
 From very different backgrounds, their similarities were drawn out by software.
-Matt Mullenweg, from sun-blasted Houston used his blog to write about politics, economics, and technology, weaving through that his passions - jazz music and photography.
+Matt Mullenweg, from Houston used his blog to write about politics, economics, and technology, weaving through that his passions - jazz music and photography.
 Mike Little, from rainy Stockport, wrote about blogging technology, the books that he read, and his family.

 They both had very different entries into computing: Matt first started tinkering with computers at an early age, through his father who was a computer programmer.
 Mike, twenty-two years older than Matt, had his first experience of computers at school, cut short when a teacher caught he and his friends smoking in the paper room.